 This web site was started on July 17, 2001.
-On that date I (Ken Kalloch) was looking at genealogy web sites and I visited
+On that date I (Ken Kalloch) was looking at genealogy web sites and

 the Access Genealogy site.
-An option on
+There was an option on

-their page for free websites caught my
+their page for free websites that caught my attention.
+For

 option and filled in the information to see how easy or difficult it would be to make a website for our family.